 - To publish your application, you must register your or Lambda function on the SmartThings development portal.
+See App Registration.

 - Next you will need to implement lifecycle event handlers in your WebHook or Lambda function to complete the integration.
 And you will also need to implement the event handlers for the device events from the device cloud.
 See Lifecycles for a comprehensive overview of lifecycles, and SmartApp API reference for the API your SmartApp must implement.

 - When the integration is complete, your SmartApp will begin a lifecycle, and will interact with the SmartThings cloud on a lifecycle phase-basis.

 A SmartApp comes to exist when it is successfully registered in the SmartThings cloud, and continues its life until it is uninstalled by the end-user.
 Throughout its lifecycle, the SmartApp is called by the SmartThings cloud during specific lifecycle phases.
 The SmartApp, in turn, can call into the SmartThings RESTful API.

 For example, consider an automation SmartApp.
 When the end-user configures the automation to monitor an open/close sensor, the automation subscribes to open/close sensor events.
 The SmartThings cloud waits on these open/close sensor events.
 Anytime an open/close event occurs, it is first noticed by the SmartThings cloud, which then calls back the automation SmartApp.

 In this way, the SmartThings cloud is constantly listening to the automation-specific lifecycle events generated in the SmartThings cloud, and is making RESTful calls to the automation, always associating each call with a particular lifecycle phase.